 If you or a family member was injured in an automobile crash, you may be seeking the services of a law firm who has experience litigating and settling car accident cases.
 You’ve come to the right place!
-Rosenfeld Injury Lawyers LLC is successful in resolving car accident cases in Chicago and across Illinois—for maximum value.
+The Chicago car accident attorneys at Rosenfeld Injury Lawyers LLC are successful in resolving auto accident cases across Illinois—for maximum value.

 Over the past decade, Rosenfeld Injury Lawyers LLC has recovered over $250 million on behalf of clients, including people injured in car accidents.